 Fixed Guitar Bridges

-The TE bridge sits on a large plate with either 3 or 6 saddle configuration and pre-mounted bridge pickup.
-This is a fixed bridge and as a result no springs are used.
+The Ashtray bridge is synonymous with the Fender Telecaster and sits on a large plate with either 3 or 6 saddle configuration and pre-mounted bridge pickup.
+This is a fixed bridge and as a result, no springs are used.
 To dry fit simply screw the plate into place.
 Screws are laid out beside the pickup allowing you to adjust the height of your pickups.

 The 3 saddle configuration holds two strings per saddle, meaning two strings are adjusted at a time.
 Many purists prefer this setup, due to the increased size of the saddles compared to a typical 6 saddle configuration. many consider the larger saddles capable of providing better tone and sustain.